jbcodeforce/yarfba/docs/coding/sam.md

     DeploymentPreference:
         Type: Canary10Percent5Minutes
     ```

-    One of other type is the linear strategy: `Linear10PercentEvery3Minutes`.
+    Another type is the linear strategy: `Linear10PercentEvery3Minutes`.
     When using pipeline and CodeDeploy, it is possible to see the canary release in action and CodeDeploy can be configured to roll-back if there is an issue coming from CloudWatch alarm.

 ???- question "Deep understanding of debugging and testing strategies with SAM"
      [AWS SAM Accelerate](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/accelerate.html) (`sam sync --watch`) enables developers to test their code quickly against production AWS services in the cloud and avoid `sam deploy` with CF deployment.